insin/comments-owl-for-hacker-news/README.md

 ![](icons/thumbnail.gif)

-A browser extension which draws the rest of the friendly owl for Hacker News comment threads to make them actually followable over time, by automatically highlighting new comments and showing which items have new comments, plus various other UX tweaks.
+A browser extension which draws the rest of the friendly owl for Hacker News comment threads to make them actually followable over time, by automatically highlighting new comments and showing which items have new comments, blocking users plus various other UX tweaks.

 * [Install Chrome Extension](https://chrome.google.com/webstore/detail/hn-comments-owl/kpoggabejgbenjahggloahnnaolmfock)
 * [Install Firefox Add-on](https://addons.mozilla.org/en-US/firefox/addon/hn-comments-owl/)